AnatolianTeam/Anatolian-Team-Services/docs/Testnet/Cosmos-Ecosystem/mantra/yuser-guide.md

 ## Delegate

-Go to our validator [page](https://cosmos-testnet.anatolianteam.com/Mantra/staking/mantravaloper10h68k03qdtq67nlqp30tg77uhfrfjmcgqzu7js) and stake your OM tokens.
+You can go to our validator [page](https://cosmos-testnet.anatolianteam.com/Mantra/staking/mantravaloper10h68k03qdtq67nlqp30tg77uhfrfjmcgqzu7js) and you can delegate 0.49 of the 0.5 OM tokens you receive from the faucet to us.